postcss/postcss/docs/syntax.md

 };
 ```

-TODO look and extend current one
+TODO: look and extend current one

-TODO start|end tokens in builder
+TODO: start|end tokens in builder

+TODO: be ready for nodes without raw or from other parser